Tiny Nutrition Habits for Big Health Gains

 • Swap store-bought salad dressing for olive oil, lemon & salt (or oil & vinegar).

-• Reduce added sugar by checking labels (aim for less than 5g per serving).
+• Check labels for added sugar—aim for less than 5g per serving

 6. Eat Mindfully & Enjoy Your Food